Best Known For

 Her 1986 follow-up album, True Colors, sold nearly 1 million copies.
 Sales for her subsequent recordings, however, began to drop off.
 Exploring new creative avenues, Lauper made her film debut in 1988 starring opposite Jeff Goldblum in Vibes.
 The movie performed poorly in both the commercial and critical realms.
 She had much better luck on the small screen with a recurring role on the sitcom Mad About You, which starred Helen Hunt and Paul Reiser.
 In 1995, Lauper won an Emmy for her work on the series.
 She later appeared on such shows as That's So Raven and Bones.

 Lauper never abandoned music, however.
 While not a commercial success, Hat Full of Stars (1993) was an artistic achievement for her.
 The album was widely praised by critics for the songs, which took on difficult topics such as domestic abuse and homophobia.
 In subsequent albums, Lauper continued to write about social and political issues, and to explore different styles of music.
-Her most recent album, Memphis Blues (2010), featured her take on several classic blues songs.

 profile name: Cyndi Lauper profile occupation: